 In theory, over time the law of averages comes into play.
 If you provide one percent of the total computational power for a coin, you should typically find one percent of all blocks.
 But as Bitcoin and its descendants increased in popularity, difficulty shot up, and eventually solo-mining became an impractical endeavor.
 When you're only able to provide 0.00001 percent of the mining power, and that value keeps decreasing over time, your chance of finding a valid block solution becomes effectively zero.
 Enter the mining pools.

 Join our mining guild!

-If solo mining is like solo gaming in an MMO, block rewards have become the domain of large mining guilds, called mining pools.
-For blockchain security reasons, you don't want any single group—a mining pool or an individual—to control more than 50 percent of the computational power (hashrate) for the coin network, but for mining purposes, being in a bigger pool is almost always better.
+Solo mining is like solo gaming in an MMO, where eventually you can't progress any further on your own.
+For cryptocurrencies, block rewards have become the domain of large mining guilds, called mining pools.
+To help secure the blockchain, you don't want any single group—a mining pool or an individual—to control more than 50 percent of the computational power (hashrate) for the coin network, but for mining purposes, being in a bigger pool is almost always better.

 The reason is that, unlike block rewards where everything goes to the winning system, mining pools work together and distribute the rewards among all participants, usually based on a percentage of the mining pool hashrate.
-Your hardware gets smaller portions of work from the pool, and submits those as shares of work.
-Even if you only contribute 0.00001 percent of the hashrate, you still get that percentage of every block the pool solves.
+Your hardware gets small pieces of work from the pool and submits those as shares.
+Even if you only contribute 0.00001 percent of the hashrate, you still get that percentage of every block reward that the pool receives.